andz184/Rss-app/test_login_guide.md

 - **Headers**: Authorization: Bearer {token}
 - **Response**: New JWT token

-## Test Login Implementation
+## Test Implementation Details

-The test login form is implemented with Bootstrap floating labels and a modern UI design that's distinct from the main login form.
-It provides clear error messages and includes links to password reset and registration pages.
+Both forms are implemented with Bootstrap floating labels and modern UI design distinct from the main authentication forms.
+They provide clear error messages and include validation and cross-navigation between the forms.

-The JavaScript portion of the implementation handles the API login process, making it easy to test API authentication without writing custom code.
+The JavaScript portions of these implementations handle the API authentication process and response display, making it easy to test API endpoints without writing custom code.